I HATE KETCHUP.

 MY PAST MARATHONS

-I’ve already raised more than $31,000 for cancer research and supporting families who are impacted.
+I’ve already raised nearly $40,000 for cancer research and supporting families who are impacted.
 And I’m just getting started.

 • 2023 NYC Marathon